mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 Here is another way of thinking about it.
 We are supplying a known starting value to get us into our operating range.
 Think about a shooter wheel.
 If we want the wheel to run at a constant velocity, we already know how fast we want it to go.
-The feed forward gives our system a boost, so the rest of the PID doesn’t need to work as hard.
+The feed forward gives our system a boost, so the rest of the PID doesn't need to work as hard.

 Other Control Loop Terms
 --------------------------